-That was certainly the case when I was there in March (the tail-end of the low season).
+That was certainly the case when I was there in March 2022 and May 2023.
 Besides myself and my husband, there wasn’t a tourist anywhere in sight.
 This was such a pleasure after ten years of traveling around Italy in the busy seasons.

 11. Salerno is more affordable

 Another bonus of Salerno’s under-the-radar status is that huge tourist crowds haven’t driven the prices sky-high.
 Don’t get me wrong, this is still Italy in whatever the heck economy we’re living in right now, but Salerno will reward you with a much more toned-down version of the price gouging you’d experience in the other Amalfi Coast cities.